mgrofsky/Ytel-API-ANGULAR/README.md

 ### <a name="list_assignment"></a>![Method: ](https://apidocs.io/img/method.png ".SharedShortCodeController.listAssignment") listAssignment

-> Retrieve a list of shortcode assignment associated with your message360 account.
+> Retrieve a list of shortcode assignment associated with your Ytel account.

 ```javascript